 Microsoft brings multiple features and capabilities to Windows 10 and makes it easier than ever to authenticate yourself on a PC.
 You can use a Password, PIN, Picture Password for logging into your computer.
 From the Windows login screen, you can just switch between these sign-in or log-in options.

 In addition to traditional password-based login, Windows 10 also includes PIN and Picture Password logon for the safety and security of users.
-You can use Microsoft email account based logon or a Local account to access your computer.
+You can use a Microsoft email account based logon or a Local account to access your computer.
 However, there are some design conflicts that may not allow you to use either of PIN or a Picture Password to log into your system.
-For example, when you’re in Safe Mode, neither of these alternatives work and you need to have a traditional password in that case.
+For example, when you’re in Safe Mode, neither of these alternatives works and you need to have a traditional password in that case.

 Windows 10 Sign in options